 You should start taking screenshots of their ads and squeeze pages and saving them in a folder.
 The entire point of doing this is NOT to plagiarise, but to get an idea of what works and to give you a starting point to create your own ads and squeeze pages.

-Then, you can start experimenting with different headers, copywriting, call to action buttons, colors, background images etc.
+Then, you can start experimenting with different headers, copywriting, call to action buttons, colors, background images etc. To create a new surge in your bottom line, be sure to discover how to write a call to action that has been tried and tested.

 Thank You Pages